 Property in More Than One State – Ancillary Probate in New York

-What if the decedent had property in more then one state?
-Property in a different state, especially real property, will not be accepted for probate or administration by New York courts.
-It has to go through the process in the state where it is located.
-Conversely, if the decedent died in a different state and had property in New York, a separate estate needs to be opened up here for the decedent’s property, even if the decedent has never stepped foot in New York.
+What if the decedent had property in more than one state?
+Real property located in a different state will not be accepted for probate or administration by New York courts.
+It has to go through the process in the state where the land sits.
+Conversely, if a decedent died domiciled in another state but owned real estate in New York, a separate New York estate proceeding must be opened for that property — even if the decedent never set foot in New York.

-Why Real Property Has to Be Probated Where It Sits
+Why Real Property Must Be Probated Where It Sits

-The rule that real estate must be probated in the state where it is located is one of the oldest principles in American probate law.
-It stems from the broader concept that real property is governed by the law of the state where the land lies – the lex situs rule.
+The rule that real estate must be administered in the state where it is located is one of the oldest principles in American probate law.
+It flows from the lex situs doctrine — real property is governed by the law of the jurisdiction where the land lies.
 New York courts cannot transfer title to a parcel in New Jersey, and New Jersey courts cannot transfer title to a parcel in New York.
-Each state's recording offices recognize only court orders from that state's own courts.
+Each state's county clerk and recording offices accept only court orders issued by that state's own courts.
+New York courts have long applied this rule; questions of title, descent, and conveyance of New York realty are decided under New York law regardless of where the owner was domiciled.

-For personal property – cash, securities, vehicles, household goods, intellectual property – the rule is different.
+For personal property — cash, securities, vehicles, household goods, intellectual property — the rule is different.
 Personal property is generally administered in the state where the decedent was domiciled at death.
-So a New York resident who happened to own a car in Florida at the time of death will have the car administered through New York probate, not Florida.
-But a Florida resident with real estate in New York will need both a Florida probate (the "domiciliary" proceeding) and a New York ancillary probate for the land.
+A New York resident who happened to own a car in Florida will typically have that car administered through the New York domiciliary proceeding.
+But a Florida resident who owned real estate in New York will need both a Florida domiciliary proceeding and a New York ancillary probate for the land.

-When a non-domiciliary dies leaving real property or other interests requiring administration in New York, the executor or administrator appointed in the home state files an ancillary petition in the Surrogate's Court of the New York county where the property is located.
-The ancillary petition asks the New York court to recognize the home-state appointment and issue ancillary letters – either ancillary letters testamentary if there is a will, or ancillary letters of administration if there is no will.
+When a non-domiciliary dies leaving real property or other interests requiring administration in New York, the fiduciary appointed in the home state files an ancillary petition in the Surrogate's Court of the New York county where the property is located.
+Under SCPA § 1602, the court may issue ancillary letters testamentary where there is a will admitted to probate in the domiciliary state, or ancillary letters of administration where the decedent died intestate.

-The ancillary petition is supported by certified copies of the foreign court's probate documents – the will, the letters issued by the home state, and any related orders.
-Once the New York court accepts the petition, it issues its own letters that allow the fiduciary to act in New York: sign deeds, settle local debts, deal with tenants, and ultimately transfer the property to the beneficiaries.
+The ancillary petition must be supported by exemplified (certified) copies of the foreign court's records — the will, the order admitting it, and the letters issued to the domiciliary fiduciary.
+Under SCPA § 1603, a will already admitted to probate in the decedent's domiciliary state can generally be recorded and given effect in New York without a fresh contest, provided proper proof is presented.
+Once the New York court accepts the petition, it issues its own letters authorizing the fiduciary to act in New York: sign deeds, settle local debts, deal with tenants, and ultimately convey the property to the beneficiaries.

-The ancillary fiduciary in New York may be the same person serving in the home state, or it may be a different person nominated for the New York proceeding.
-New York will sometimes require a bond from a non-resident fiduciary even if the home state did not require one.
+The ancillary fiduciary may be the same person serving in the home state, or a different person nominated for the New York proceeding.
+New York will frequently require a bond from a non-resident fiduciary even where the home state waived one — a point that often surprises out-of-state executors.

 What Has to Be Done in Each State